SumMagnus04/3DMB/README.md

   - sdl_key - The SDL_Event event.key.keysym.sym.
   - keys - an array for tracking which keys get pressed.
   - mouse - a pointer to a mouse struct.
+  - Updates the keys array / mouse struct by noting which key is pressed.

+void DMB_KeyUp(int sdl_key, int* keys, Mouse* mouse)
+  - sdl_key - The SDL_Event event.key.keysym.sym.
+  - keys - an array for tracking which keys get pressed.
+  - mouse - a pointer to a mouse struct.
+  - Updates the keys array / mouse struct by noting which key is released.

 Mouse DMB_InitMouse()
   - Returns an initialized mouse struct.
 This function should be used whenever a new mouse is created.